 In order to qualify for a Florida driver license you must take a combination of physical, knowledge, and skill-based tests to demonstrate your ability to be safe behind the wheel.
 Please note that you must take and pass ALL tests if you are a first-time driver.

-• Road Signs and Road Rules – This test is also known as the Florida Learner’s Permit Test, or simply as the written test.
-It consists of 50 multiple choice questions that will test your knowledge of the rules of the road as well as what the many different road signs mean.
+- Class E – Road Signs and Road Rules Exam – This test is also known as the Florida Learner’s Permit Test or Driver’s License Exam and consists of 50 multiple choice questions that will test your knowledge of the rules of the road as well as what the many different road signs mean.
 You can study for the test by visiting our Florida Drivers Handbook page which provides a link to the handbook in .pdf format courtesy of the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
-Once you are ready to take the test you can do so online through Ticket School too!
+If you are under 18 years of age, Florida allow you to take the Class E test online, which we offer at Ticket School so that you don’t have to take the exam at the driver license office.
 Please visit our Learner’s Permit Test overview page for more information.
+The Class E exam is required regardless of age for anyone applying for their first learner’s permit or driver’s license.

-• Vision – You will also need to pass a vision test to ensure that you can see well enough to safely operate a motor vehicle.
+- Vision – You will also need to pass a vision test to ensure that you can see well enough to safely operate a motor vehicle.
 The vision test is conducted using an eye machine that will be located on the counter at the driver license office.
 If your visual acuity readings are worse than 20/40 you will be referred to an eye specialist to correct your vision problems before you are issued a license.
 Color blindness will not cause any special condition for licensing.

-• Hearing – A hearing test will also be conducted.
+- Hearing – A hearing test will also be conducted.
 If you are deaf, or unable to hear conversation spoken in a normal tone of voice, then you will be restricted to driving with an outside rearview mirror mounted on the left side of your vehicle, or you will be required to use a hearing aid when driving.

 Minimum Age Requirement